 The benefits to this human-centred approach are far reaching.
 Prioritising people at the core of lighting design helps to promote night time activity; feeding night time economies and improving the safety of our towns and the health of citizens in turn.
 We are fortunate that the very principles that make our cities and towns more liveable after dark are the same principles that help us to reduce light pollution.
 In this sense, addressing light pollution is the true definition of a win-win.

 Landon Bannister is a lighting advisor, Director of Southern Lighting & Distribution and Board Member of the Australasian Dark Sky Alliance.
-He will be a featured speaker at IPWEA’s International Public Works Conference in Adelaide where he will be speaking on the subject of ‘Protecting our Night Time Environment’ on Wednesday 3 November.
+He will be a featured speaker at the Street Lighting & Smart Controls Forum on 4 May 2022 at IPWEA’s International Public Works Conference in Adelaide.
+Click here to register.